logambigaik/DataScience/Housing Project/interview/hypothesis.md

 # Hypothesis Testing Interview Questions

 ## Introduction
-As you know, my team is in need of someone who can help us answer our data questions.
  We have a lot of data, I’d say maybe too much for one person to handle.
 I’m looking for a candidate who can work with samples and draw conclusions with a certain level of confidence.

 As with any candidate, I am also looking for a problem solver who can clearly communicate their thinking and knowledge, someone who is curious about our data and has ideas on how to solve our specific business problems.